Would you try something new at work if it led to a more positive employee experience?

 In turn, you must embrace positivity and banish negativity.
 Accept that humans make mistakes but focus on how these mistakes can be a positive, turning them into a business success story instead.

 If you’re too busy focusing on the little mistakes, you might not see the big one this lack of focus can lead to.

 Sodexo’s ‘Move, Mould, Motivate’ study tells us that employees who are supervised by highly engaged managers are 59% more likely to be engaged.
 What’s more, 78% of employees feel they are making a difference and feel appreciated when managers focus on their strengths over their weaknesses.

 Employees value autonomy to make a difference in their daily roles.

 Leadership has a huge part to play in helping to create engaged employees and drive productivity.
-If you invest in your managers and show them how to handle mistake making in a positive way, you will build a more positive workplace culture.
+If you invest in your managers to help them learn the do's and don'ts of staff motivation and how to handle mistake making in a positive way, you will build a more positive workplace culture.

 In another Sodexo eBook, Boost the Best Behaviours: The Ultimate Guide, Sodexo Ambassador Matt Dawson, outlined some good tips to remember when training managers to become leaders.

 Matt says, “Creating a positive business culture starts with humility and being ready to learn from anyone and everyone.”